jrigden/mr_rigden_slides/python_list/PITCHME.md

 ## What are lists?

-A Python object that hold a sequence of other Python objects
+A Python object that holds a collection of other Python objects

 ---